rajs80266/CloudScent/README.md

     - start .
 2. Add your Project to the folder opened in previous step
 3. Run final command python "python .\codeSmellDetection.py"

+File 'codeSmellData.csv' is added for analyzing all codesmells for all files in your project.